f4exb/sdrangel/plugins/channelrx/demodils/readme.md

 Full scale deviation is 2.5 degrees (centre to edge) for LOC and 0.35 degrees for G/S.
 "LOC" will be displayed in green above the CDI when the localizer is captured (|DDM| < 0.175).
 "G/S" will be displayed in green above the CDI when the glide slope is capture (|DDM| < 0.175).

+Pilots would fly towards the diamond.
+So if the diamond is left-of-center, then the aircraft should turn to the left.

 The decoded Morse code identifier will be displayed underneath the CDI in both Morse and letters.
 If will be displayed in white if it matches the specified identifer (7) or red if not.